graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

 = 1.0.4 =
+* Users can now manually upload a file to the sell_media folder then add the path to the file on the "Add Item" page.
 * Better handling of template redirection
 * Item description now has a Text Editor
 * Added shortcode sell_media_all_items